cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 .. code-block:: python

-   import cgatcore.experiment as E from cgatcore import Pipeline as P import cgatcore.iotools as iotools
+   import cgatcore.experiment as E from cgatcore import pipeline as P import cgatcore.iotools as iotools